MarvellEmbeddedProcessors/dao/doc/guides/prog_guide/liquid_crypto_lib.rst

 *********************

-Liquid crypto library provides a set of cryptographic primitives that can be used to offload cryptographic operations to hardware accelerators.
+Liquid crypto library provides a set of cryptographic primitives that can be used to offload cryptographic, compression and decompression operations to hardware accelerators.
 The library is optimized for performance and low power consumption.

 The library provides a set of APIs for various cryptographic operations, including symmetric encryption, hashing, and public key cryptography.
+The library also provides support for hardware accelerated compression APIs, enabling high performance, hardware offloaded data compression operations.
 The library is designed to be modular and can be easily extended to support new algorithms and hardware accelerators.

 Architecture Overview
 ---------------------

 The Liquid Crypto Library is designed to be modular and extensible.
 The library is built on top of the 'eth_transport' library from DAO, which provides a set of APIs for managing hardware accelerators and pushing cryptographic operations to the hardware accelerators.
+It also provides APIs for pushing compression and decompression operations to hardware accelerators.
 The 'eth_transport' library internally uses the 'rte_ethdev' library from DPDK to manage the hardware accelerators.

 For more information about the 'eth_transport' library, see the :doc:`eth_transport` guide.

-The Liquid Crypto Library uses a queue-based architecture to manage the execution of cryptographic operations.
-The queue is used to manage the execution of cryptographic operations in a non-blocking manner, allowing multiple operations to be executed concurrently.
+The Liquid Crypto Library uses a queue-based architecture to manage the execution of cryptographic and compression related operations.
+The queues are used to manage the execution of cryptographic and compression/decompression operations in a non-blocking manner, allowing multiple operations to be executed concurrently.
 The library provides a set of APIs for various cryptographic operations, including symmetric encryption, hashing, and public key cryptography.
+It also provides APIs for deflate algorithm compression and decompression operations.

 .. note::